ravendb/ravendb-go-client/readme.md

 ### Selecting what to query

-First you need to decide what you you query.
+First you need to decide what to query.

 RavenDB stores documents in collections.
-By default each type (struct) is stored in its own collection e.g. `Employee` struct is stored in collection `employees`.
+By default each type (struct) is stored in its own collection e.g. `Employee` structs are stored in collection `employees`.

-You can query a collection given its name:
+You can query by collection name:

 ```go
 q := session.QueryCollection("employees")
 ```

 See `queryCollectionByName()` in [examples/main.go](examples/main.go) for full example.

+To get a collection name for a given type use `ravendb.GetCollectionNameDefault(&MyStruct{})`.

 You can query a collection for a given type: